 1. Use neutral colors for a modern farmhouse kitchen idea.

-Farmhouse kitchens are typically light and bright so opt for a kitchen backsplash in a neutral shade, such as white or gray, to bring an airy quality to your space.
+It's true — modern farmhouse kitchens are typically light and bright, so opt for a kitchen backsplash in a neutral shade, such as white or gray, to bring an airy quality to your space.
 Laura and Nora of Our Food Stories worked together on this kitchen using neutral colors as the base of their design, which keeps the space feeling open.
-Complete the look with a wall mounted brass rail to hang your fave utensils and pans.
+Complete the look with a DIY wall-mounted brass rail to hang your fave utensils and pans.

 2. Bring in vintage elements.

 Follow the lead of Claude Monet's kitchen, captured by photographer Carley Summers, and bring a few antique elements — such as vintage wall tile and industrial lighting — into your cook space.
 The full-height kitchen backsplash featured in this rustic design is made up of a classic blue and white patterned tile complemented by hanging copper saucepans, which is reminiscent of farmhouses in the French countryside.